ddc-java-15/capstone-proposal-kcoleman5515/docs/index.md

 ## Summary

-This application will put individuals in connection with clubs in their schools and city.
+This application will put individuals in connection with clubs in their communities.
 Using users and systems similar to LinkedIn, people can view profiles of individuals and their interests/acheivements.
 Furthermore, this will allow clubs themselves to find members for recruitment into clubs.
 This is intended to give direct connection between clubs and prospective members.

 ## Intended users